nreid/using_array_jobs/README.md

 This job simply prints the hostname and the task number for each task in the array.

 For each task, the variable SLURM_ARRAY_TASK_ID is set to the task number.
-These numbers can range from 0 to one less than the max number of jobs (on Xanadu this is ####), but can be any set of numbers or ranges, separated by commas.
+These numbers can range from 0 to 1000 (currently the maximum array size on Xanadu), but can be any set of numbers or ranges, separated by commas.
 The numbers are specified on this line:

 ```bash
 #SBATCH --array=[1-1000]%20